Emerging Bioacousticians Days

 -

-Applied bioacoustics: demonstrations of sound localization and presentation of equipment.
+Applied bioacoustics: sound localization demonstrations and equipment presentation.

-To make the conference accessible to all, registration fees were kept to a minimum, and accommodation and meals were provided to all participants presenting their work.
-Most sessions were streamed live on YouTube, with approximately 100 viewers per day.
-The conference provided an open and friendly environment, fostering learning, collaboration, and exchange among young bioacousticians.
-Following this success, a new edition is already in preparation for next year.
+To make the conference accessible to everyone, registration fees were kept to a minimum, and accommodation and meals were provided free of charge to all participants presenting their work.
+Most sessions were streamed live on YouTube, attracting around one hundred viewers per day.

 JJBA 2025

-All the oral presentations were broadcast live on the JJBA Youtube channel.
+All oral presentations were broadcast live on the JJBA YouTube channel.

 Oral communications

-Oral communications of 15 minutes are divided into different scientific sessions.
-Participants whose abstract has been accepted by the organizing committee will have the opportunity to present their recent scientific results.
+The 15-minute oral presentations are divided into different scientific sessions.
+Participants whose scientific abstract has been accepted by the organizing committee will have the opportunity to present their recent scientific results.

-To introduce the session, each participant will start with a poster presentation (2 minutes per poster).
+As an introduction to the session, each participant will begin with a presentation of their poster (2 minutes per poster).

 Plenary Conferences

-Three plenary conferences of 45 minutes (+15 minutes of questions) will be held by experienced bioacousticians.
-These conferences will provide a unique opportunity for students and young researchers to attend presentation of major works in their field and exchange with established researchers.
+Three 45-minute plenary lectures (plus 15 minutes for questions) will be given by established bioacousticians.
+These lectures will offer a unique opportunity for students and young researchers to attend presentations of major work in their field and to exchange ideas with established researchers.

 Jeppe Have Rasmussen